 Caring is what they do best, but it takes more than compassion to be an excellent nurse; it requires knowledge and skills to provide adequate care.

 Caring is essential in the nursing profession because it helps with the healing process.
-It is a way for nurses to show empathy and compassion towards their patients.
+It is a way for nurses to show empathy, compassion and emotional support towards their patients.
 Caring can be done in many different ways, including talking to an individual or supporting them physically.

 Being kind is a way people understand caring.
 So today, we will discuss in detail why Caring Is Important in Nursing.